What to expect from your first Ironman event

 4. Strict rules on the bike

 Ironman events are draft-illegal.
-That means you can’t sit in the slipstream of another rider to save energy.
+What does draft-illegal mean?
+Well, this means you can’t sit in the slipstream of another rider to save energy.
 You have to keep at a distance of at least 12 metres from others, and, if passing, you must do so within 25 seconds.
 The race marshals are tasked with enforcing these rules, which can mean tight calls and narrow disqualifications.
 Best to play it safe with this one.

 5. Great organisation